CAMP STAFF FAQs

 Any great relationship – employee/employer or otherwise – starts with honesty.
 The camps participating in this program understand that Greater MetroWest is possibly sharing your name with more than one camp.

-Probably not.
+Possibly.
 Being a camp counselor and role-model for younger kids is a full summer commitment.
 That said, there are special circumstances where a camp needs someone with a particular skill set for one session or a limited time.
-Be honest about your availability upfront.
+Or some camps may offer more flexibility than others.
+Most importantly, be honest about your availability upfront.

 Other questions?
 Contact Camp@onehappycamperNJ.org